 Drinking a gallon of milk a day provides about 2,400 calories and may help a person gain weight.
 It may also have some negative health effects, especially if practiced long term.

-The gallon of milk a day (GOMAD) diet is exactly what it sounds like: a regimen where you drink a gallon of whole milk daily.
+The gallon of milk a day (GOMAD) diet is exactly what it sounds like: a regimen that involves drinking a gallon of whole milk over the course of a day.
 This is in addition to your regular intake of food.

-This “diet” isn’t a weight loss plan, but rather a semipopular “bulking strategy” for weightlifters looking to put on muscle mass in a short amount of time.
+This “diet” isn’t a weight loss plan, but rather a “bulking strategy” for weightlifters looking to add muscle mass in a short amount of time.
 The idea is to drink a gallon of whole milk every day until your goal weight is reached.
 This usually takes two to eight weeks.